Built by physicians · Developed and hosted in Canada

 Clinical case bundles

 Group up to 5 images into a single case with a title, context note, and voice explanation.
 Arrives as one organised card — tap to open the full case viewer with pinch-to-zoom up to 14x, brightness and contrast controls, and side-by-side compare mode with synchronised zoom and pan.
+Cases auto-expire by design — if a case is relevant to ongoing care, export the images to your EMR before expiry.
+EMMS is your transport layer, not your record of care.

 Built-in redaction tools